richiejp/Actors.jl/docs/src/index.md

 variable which has our play actor as the type parameter.
 In any other framework this would be called the 'context'.

-The majority of the Actors.jl's API takes `s` as the first argument.
+The majority of the Actors.jl's API takes `s::Scene` as the first argument.